-Current and past developments are studied and analyzed leading to proposals for appropriate in-kind replacements.
+Current and past developments are studied and analyzed leading to proposals for appropriate inkind replacements.
 Students are introduced to cost estimating, financing, and pro forma (line by line), and test their understanding on the design studio proposal.

-ARCH 585 THESIS PROJECT RESEARCH STUDIO
+ARCH 585 THESIS PROJECT RESEARCH STUDIO 6 UNITS

 Alternative proposals for the appropriate development of an identified site are explored and developed.
-Pro-formas are prepared for each proposal to establish a means by which to evaluate and identify the proposal to develop further.
+Pro formas are prepared for each proposal to establish a means to identify the proposal and evaluate further development.

-ARCH 590 THESIS PROJECT DEVELOPMENT STUDIO
+ARCH 590 THESIS PROJECT DEVELOPMENT STUDIO 6 UNITS